Career200/cyberpunk-2020-companion/README.md

 The upcoming features/TODO list:

 1. Several pages, deployed: main, maps with Night City, New United States, parts of Europe and more, character sheets as a printable image, classes overview, lifepath generation scheme, filled character sheets for disposable gonks: DONE!
 Except for the disposables, but that'd be ready with the interactive character sheets
 2. Integrated dice widget: DONE!
 And I gotta say I enjoyed making it.
+TODO: highlight the crits
 3. Night City map based on leaflet.js with advanced features
 4. Interactive character sheet
 5. Interactive lifepath generator: In progress, paused